emilknievel/emilknievel/README.md

 Interests include retro technology, video games, and hockey.

-I'm also known to be fiddling with my Emacs config at times (always).
+I'm also known to be fiddling with my Emacs config at times (all the time).

 <!--
 **emilknievel/emilknievel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.